mk-hasan/mk-hasan.github.io/_posts/2020-07-7-AdjustedRandIndex.md

 ![ARi Equation](/images/ari-eq.PNG "Adjusted Rand Index Equation")

-The term (n/2) is called binomial coefficients and it was previoulst a+d.
+The term $(n/2)$ is called binomial coefficients and it was previously $a+d$.
 Finally, the adjusted rand index can be written as: